 - 1. Increase the educational attainment of the State's adult population to the Southern Regional Education Board (SREB) States' average by 2025; - 2.
-Invest strategically in university research; and - 3.
+Foster Innovation through Research in Science and Technology in Louisiana; and - 3.
 Achieve greater efficiency and accountability in the postsecondary education system.